vozlt/nginx-module-vts/README.md

     * The current size of the shared memory.
   * usedNode
     * The current number of node using in shared memory.
 It can get an approximate size for one node with the following formula: (*usedSize* / *usedNode*)
+  * freeSize
+    * The room the shared memory has left for more nodes. *usedSize* above is the sum of the sizes of the nodes, which is not what the zone has spent, because the slab allocator hands out a whole page or a whole slot for each of them.
+A zone therefore stops accepting nodes while *usedSize* still reads below *maxSize*, and this is the value that says so.
+A node is larger than half a page, so where a page is 4k this is the room for more of them; where the page is larger it is a lower bound, since a partly used page can still hold one.
 * serverZones
   * requestCounter
     * The total number of client requests received from clients.